Fall Creek massacre: Trials and executions

-Hudson appealed to the Indiana Supreme Court, then in session at Corydon, Indiana.
+In his sentencing remarks, Judge Wick expressed his anger at Hudson:"O my God, how could you do it?
+How could you deprive your brother man of that life which was as dear to him as is yours to you?
+Logan, although an Indian, is a son of Adam, our common father.
+Then surely he was not the natural enemy of white men.
+He was bone of your bone, flesh of your flesh.
+Besides, by what authority do we hauntingly boast of our being white?
+What principle of philosophy or of religion establishes the doctrine that a white skin is preferable in nature or in the sight of God to a red or black one?
+Who has ordained that men of the white skin shall be at liberty to shoot and hunt down men of the red skin, or exercise rule and dominion over those of the black?
+The Indians of America have been more 'sinned against than sinning.'
+Our fore fathers came across the broad Atlantic, and taking advantage of their fears and their simplicity obtained a resting place among the Indians, then the 'lords of the soil,' and since that time by a series of aggressions, have taken from them their homes and firesides—have pressed them westwardly until they are nearly extinct.
+We have introduced among them diseases and vice; we have done to them wrongs which cry to heaven for vengeance, and which have, in many instances, brought down on us severe retribution."Hudson appealed to the Indiana Supreme Court, then in session at Corydon, Indiana.
 The court issued an opinion on November 13, 1824, written by Chief Justice Isaac Blackford that upheld the lower court's decision and rejected all points of Hudson's appeal.
 Two days later, Hudson escaped from jail and hid beneath the floor of a vacant cabin, where he suffered from frostbite and dehydration.
 He was recaptured ten days later, when he came out of hiding to find water and was returned to the Madison County jail.
 While he was missing, the execution date was rescheduled for the following January.
 On January 12, 1825, a large crowd, which reportedly included several Seneca and Shawnee, gathered to witness the historic execution.
 The condemned man had to be carried to the gallows due to the frostbite he had suffered while in hiding.
 Hudson was interred in a nearby cemetery, north of the falls at Fall Creek.